benjamesmason/astro-nova/README.md

 - To attract both beginner and experienced astrolgy enthusiasts.
 - To attract a higher level of premuim members through the + membership incentives.
-- To have an online presense which is both visually appealing and responsive which holds the ability for everybody to access and enjoy.
+- To have an online presense which is both visually appealing and responsive which holds the ability for everybody to access and enjoy at all times.
-- To be inclusive for all readers, and easy and enjoyable to navigate.
+- To be inclusive for all readers while easy and enjoyable to navigate.
 - To welcome and inspire a passion for Astrology and Spiritualism, and to be a safe place of trust for its visitors.